29 April 2025

 Later she had a stage training at the Max-Reinhardt-Seminar.
 At the final presentation in 1950 she was discovered by Berthold Viertel and engaged for the prestigious Burgtheater, where she would be a contract player until 1993.

-Director Otto Preminger then invited her to Hollywood where she played the lead in the German language version of the controversial comedy The Moon is Blue (Otto Preminger, 1953).
-In Die Jungfrau auf dem Dach (Otto Preminger, 1953) she starred with Hardy Krüger and Johannes Heesters.
-Krüger and Matz also played brief roles as tourists at the Empire State Building sequence in the English language version while the stars of that version, William Holden and Maggie McNamara, played the same roles in the German version.
+Director Otto Preminger then invited her to Hollywood, where she played the lead in the German language version of the controversial comedy The Moon is Blue (Otto Preminger, 1953).
+In Die Jungfrau auf dem Dach (Otto Preminger, 1953), she starred with Hardy Krüger and Johannes Heesters.
+Krüger and Matz also played brief roles as tourists in the Empire State Building sequence in the English language version, while the stars of that version, William Holden and Maggie McNamara, played the same roles in the German version.

 Johanna Matz